Backwater Valve Rebate

 Frequently asked questions

-1. What is a backwater valve?
-Permanent link to What is a backwater valve?
+What is a backwater valve?

 A backwater valve protects your home from sewer water flowing back into your house when the sewer main is completely full.
 If the main sewer line that runs down your street is full, a backwater valve will prevent the sewage from entering your home.